Table of Contents

 • Preferred Bank Account Code — the vendor bank account for direct payments

-• A valid vendor number referenced from the benefit type or garnishment line
+• A valid vendor number referenced from the benefit type, garnishment line, or tax jurisdiction

 Vendor extensions in OnePayroll